 These types of impetigo

-Contagiosa impetigo.
-Also known as impetigo not bonhj.
-The most common form of impetigo is contagiosa Impetigo usually starts as a red sore on his face, most often on the nose and mouth.
+as a red sore on his face, most often on the nose and mouth.
 The pain quickly burst discharge or pus, or forming a honey-colored crust.
 Finally crust disappears, leaving a red mark heal without scarring.
 Impetigo sores may be itchy, but they do not cause pain.

 Can not have a fever with this type of impetigo but may have swollen lymph nodes in the affected area.
 And because it is highly contagious, just touching or scratching the sores can spread the infection to other parts of the body.

 Bullous impetigo.
 This type mainly affects infants and children under 2 years.
 It causes painful, fluid-filled blisters - usually on the body arms and legs.
 Skin around the pimple is usually red and itchy but not painful.
-The blisters, which break and scab over with a yellow crust, can be large or small, and can last longer than sores from other types of impetigo.

 Ecthyma.
 This form of impetigo honcua serious penetration into the second layer of skin (dermis).
 Signs and symptoms include liquid or painful sores filled with pus, turned into deep ulcers, usually on the legs and feet.
 The ulcer burst and crust over with a thick yellow crust gray.
 The scar may remain after healing of ulcers.
 Ecthyma can cause swollen lymph nodes in the affected area.